 Also, if you are trying out something new with your code, make sure you include your ideas in the comments.

-Final thoughts: Helpful tips for learning programming in 2020
+Final thoughts: Helpful tips for learning programming from scratch

 Now it’s your turn!
 Did you find any helpful tips for learning programming in this article?
 Drop me a line in the comments below!